malekex6/malekex6/README.md

 # Hi there, I'm Malek 👋
-*Enthusiastic and deeply passionate about AI.*

-- 🌱 I’m learning something new every day About Data Science.
+*🌱 I learn something new about machine learning every day.*

 - 👯 Open to work.
 - 📫 Reach me at: malekbenyoussef00@gmail.com
 <br>